Kimbsy/clunk/README.md

 The default `clunk.sprite/sprite` function returns a minimal sprite which draws itself as a red box.
 You can give it a new `:draw-fn` using keyword args to override this.

 The `clunk.sprite/image-sprite` function creates a sprite which draws an image.
+This image must be loaded with the `clunk.image/load-texture` function.

-The `clunk.sprite/animated-sprite` function creates an image sprite which draws sections of a sprite sheet, configured by it's `:animations` and `:current-animation` keyword arg.
+The `clunk.sprite/animated-sprite` function creates an image sprite which draws sections of a sprite sheet image, configured by its `:animations` and `:current-animation` keyword args.

 The `clunk.sprite/text-sprite` function creates a sprite which draws itself as text, with options for choosing the font, size color etc.